 Supply chain refers to processes that move information and material to and from the manufacturing and service processes of the firm.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 16. "Supply chain" includes only inbound freight and inventory.